arkild/mixmatch/README.md

 ## Getting started

-Our project can be accessed by clicking THIS LINK (which doesn't exist right now until deployment)
+Our project can be accessed by clicking [this link.](https://mixmatch-e776a4b93538.herokuapp.com/)

 ## Upcoming Future Enhancements